 On May 7, 2019, the Company announced the closing of a bought deal offering of 32,660,000 units of the Company (each, a "Unit") at a price of \$0.53 per Unit for aggregate gross proceeds of \$17,309,800.
-Each Unit consisted of one (1) Common Share of the Company and one-half (0.5) of one Common Share purchase warrant of the Company.
-Each whole warrant entitles the holder to purchase one Common Share at a price equal to \$0.70 per Common Share for a period of 30 months following the closing date.
+Each Unit consisted of one (1) Common Share and one-half (0.5) of one Common Share purchase warrant of the Company.
+Each whole warrant entitled the holder to purchase one Common Share at a price equal to \$0.70 per Common Share for a period of 30 months following the closing date.

 The offering was conducted by a syndicate of underwriters led by Cormark Securities Inc., and included PI Financial Corp., Canaccord Genuity Corp., and Desjardins Securities Inc. (the "Underwriters").
-The Underwriters fully exercised their over-allotment option on closing to purchase an additional 4,2600,000 Units.
 In consideration for their services, the Underwriters received a 7% cash commission in the amount of \$1,211,686 and an aggregate of 2,286,200 broker warrants (the "Broker Warrants").
 Each Broker Warrant is exercisable for one Unit at an exercise price of \$0.53 for a period of 36 months from the closing date.

-After deducting the cash commission, disbursements and the estimated expenses, the net proceeds from the Offering was approximately \$15,816,512.
-For further details on the Offering or the Company's plans for the funds raised, refer to the final Short Form Prospectus of the Company dated May 1, 2019 available on www.sedar.com.
+After deducting the cash commission, disbursements and actual expenses, the net proceeds from the Offering was approximately \$15,814,731.
+For further details on the Offering or the Company's plans for the funds raised, refer to the final Short Form Prospectus dated May 1, 2019 available on www.sedar.com.